Draft Mode

 Conveyor Belt Optimization

-But the work kept getting better anyway.
+And somehow the work kept getting better.

-I think about him a lot.
+I think about him a lot, honestly.

-It's not glamorous.
-Half the time nobody even notices.
+Not glamorous.
+Half the time nobody notices.

-The belt doesn't stop.
+It doesn't stop.

 #writing